[CLOSE YOUR EYES]

 [PAUSE]

-HYPERHIDROSIS by Ruben Baart
+HYPERHIDROSIS Ruben Baart

 The Body Mist Healing Salon is a corporeal fiction placed within a medical facility to reconceptualize the existing conditions of pharmaceutical programming.
 Under these conditions, the sexual body is perceived as a malleable apparatus, and can be adjusted to biocapitalist ends.